raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 lines 2 and 3, is derived from the KEM identifier of the hybrid (0x0030).

-The suite_id used implicitly in LabeledExpand() and LabeledExtract() within DHKEM.DeriveKeyPair() is, is the KEM identifier of DHKEM (0x0020).
+The suite_id used implicitly in LabeledExpand() and LabeledExtract() within DHKEM.DeriveKeyPair() is the KEM identifier of DHKEM (0x0020).

 ikm SHOULD be at least 32 octets in length.
 (This is contrary to {{RFC9180}} which stipulates it should be